Everything in the Universe is made from one type of particle.

 A different number (amount) of the exact same thing makes completely different things (elements.)

 Also... when you look at Gold you can see it has a nice color, correct?
 No, gold is a group of atoms made from 237 particles each.
-And those particles are made from strings.
+And those particles are made from threads.

 for something to be invisible it would mean that light passes through it.
-And light is only a vibration coming from that same type of string.
+And light is only a vibration coming from that same type of thread.
 There isn't anyway to see it but it is not invisible.

-A string is: Bendable not stretchable.
+A thread is: Bendable not stretchable.
 Not invisible but you cannot see it.
 There is no way to tell if it has color.
 And I know about ten other things about it.
 See if you can guess any.

 You can use anything as an example: for instance -- electrons.
 They are supposedly being held in place in their orbits by protons (actually quarks) shooting (say 'exchanging' (if you like)) photons at them.